-A property, plant and equipment and intangible assets is derecognised on disposal or when no future economic benefits are expected from its use and disposal.
+A property, plant and equipment and intangible assets is derecognised on disposal or when no future economic benefits are expected from its use and disposal and presented as disposals during the year.
 Losses arising from retirement and gains or losses arising from disposal of a tangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the Consolidated Statements of Profit or Loss and Other Comprehensive Income.